Let me tell you a story.

 "Why bother?"
 Because it matters to me

 The universe and God are mysteries.
-They operate in ways that I will never fathom.
+Operate in ways that I will never fathom.
 But I trust that good will come from a first step that is made with love, from care, because it matters.
 I know that it is only mine to act; not necessarily to see the end.
 To have vision, yes, but more importantly, to trust that it will all unfold as it should.

 Because it matters.